psc856/UnderDevRed/README.md

 ---

-**You now have a complete, production-ready Reddit alternative with 75+ endpoints and unique features!** 🚀
+**You now have a complete, production-ready Capstone Project alternative with 75+ endpoints and unique features!** 🚀

 ## 📚 Additional Resources